-Workspace Group PLC (formerly known as London Industrial PLC) was established in 1987 as the vehicle for the privatisation of part of the former Greater London Council’s industrial property portfolio.
-With capital of £17 million subscribed by a group of 12 institutions, it acquired from the London Residuary Body a portfolio of 18 small-unit multi-tenanted industrial estates comprising some 710,000 sq. ft. of floorspace.
-The estates were all located in Greater London, predominantly in East London.
+The company was founded under the name London Industrial in 1987 as a vehicle for the privatisation of the Greater London Council’s industrial property portfolio.
+Financed by a group of 12 investors, it acquired a portfolio of 18 industrial properties – 710,000 sq. ft. of floorspace – in Greater London.

-In June 2006, a portfolio of properties totalling 1.2m sq. ft. was transferred to a joint venture with Glebe Developments in order to seek development opportunities and maximise the value of a number of estates for a cash consideration of £146m.
+A portfolio of properties totalling 1.2m sq. ft. was transferred to a joint venture with Glebe Developments for £146m.

-In December 2009, the Glebe Joint Venture assets were repurchased for £15m cash consideration and £68m of stapled debt.
+During the financial crisis, Workspace raised £81m via a rights issue in 2009 to strengthen our balance sheet and, later that year, the Glebe Joint Venture assets were repurchased for £15m in cash and £68m of stapled debt.

-A further Rights Issue in July 2011 raised £63m in order to provide the company with additional financial recourses to accelerate the investment programme across its existing portfolio and to take advantage of attractively priced property acquisitions.
+A further rights issue raised £63m to accelerate the investment in our existing portfolio and to take advantage of attractive acquisitions.